skarfacegc/Probeinator/README.md

 I'm using 22k resistors as the fixed side of the divider, read that somewhere in a forum discussing this thermistor.
 Idea was to get the curve as steep as possible around the range you care most about, in this case ~200 (maybe 250) Didn't save the link :(

 I am using this project as an excuse to get a PCB made.
 Will be posting/sharing the Fritzing files eventually.

+Most of the dev is happening in the UI branch right now